The Euler-Bernoulli limit of thin brittle linearized elastic beams: Discussion

 In this section we want to briefly comment on the presented results and discuss future directions.
 First, we acknowledge that the presented $\Gamma$-convergence result is very similar to the $n$-dimensional results already obtained in \cite{BaHe16} and \cite{AlTa20}.
 However, we note that the compactness result presented in this paper and also the topology used for the $\Gamma$-convergence result is more general.
 In \cite{BaHe16} uniform $L^{\infty}$-bounds are assumed a priori, in \cite{AlTa20} the authors invoke a compactness result in $\GSBD$ due to Chambolle and Crismale, \cite{ChCr19}.
 The latter result essentially yields for a sequence $(y_h)_h \subseteq \GSBD(\Omega_1)$ such that $\sup_h \int_{\Omega_1} |e(w_h)|^2 \, dx < \infty$ and $\sup_h \mathcal{H}^{d-1}(J_{y_h}) < \infty$ that there is a (not relabeled) subsequence for which the set $A = \{ x \in \Omega_1: y_h(x) \to \infty\}$ has finite perimeter and outside $A$ one has $y_h \to y$ pointwise a.e.~for some $y \in \GSBD(\Omega_1)$.
 Moreover, $\mathcal{H}^{d-1}(\partial^* A \cup J_y) \leq \liminf_h \mathcal{H}^{d-1}(J_{y_h})$.
 The compactness statement in this work also characterizes the limiting behavior of the sequence $y_h$ on the set $A$.
 Namely, we identify suitable rigid motion which we locally subtract from $y_h$ such that the remaining sequence is essentially compact in $L^2(\Omega_1;\R^2)$.
 In addition, these rigid motions do not create additional jump in the limit, c.f.~Theorem \ref{thm: compactness}.
 Whether the used techniques can be generalized to higher dimensions to obtain an improved version of the result in \cite{ChCr19}, needs to be studied.

 Moreover, we note that the presented analysis is closely related to the techniques presented in \cite{Sc17}, where the author derives a beam theory from a rotationally invariant model.
 A key role in the analysis plays a geometric rigidity estimate for functions $y \in \SBV$, \cite{FriedrichSchmidt_KornIn2d}, which subdivides the domain into different regions in which the function $y$ is close to a rigid motion, see \cite[Theorem 3.5]{Sc17}.
 The estimate is essentially sharp in the sense that the perimeter of the identified regions is up to a small error controlled by the size of the jump set of $y$.
-The techniques presented in this paper could also be used in a rotationally invariant setting i.e., it is easy to prove nonlinear analogues of Proposition \ref{prop: bridge}.
-In particular, a variant of Proposition \ref{prop: bridge} in dimension three would only need a geometric rigidity for functions with a small jump set in three dimensions in the spirit of the $n$-dimensional Korn's inequality, \cite{CaChSc20}.
-Proving such a result should be much simpler than a higher dimensional analogue of the sharp result in \cite{FriedrichSchmidt_KornIn2d}.

-Lastly, we comment on the fact that the presented techniques should enable us to derive a rod theory for brittle materials in the linearized setting.
-Similarly to beams, rods can undergo stretching and bending.
-However, in addition in rods one can observe torsion i.e., the twisting of the rod around its axis, see, for example, \cite{MoMu04} and the references therein.
-In contrast, to bending or stretching in order to capture torsion in the limit, one has to keep track of the limit of $\nabla w_h \approx A_h$.
+The presented techniques can be extended to derive a three-dimensional rod theory for brittle materials in the linearized setting.
+Similarly to two-dimensional beams, three-dimensional rods can undergo stretching and bending.
+However, in addition one can observe torsion, i.e. the twisting of the rod around its axis, see, for example, \cite{MoMu04} and the references therein.
+In contrast to bending or stretching, in order to capture torsion in the limit, one has to keep track of the limit of $\nabla w_h \approx A_h$.
+Note that a three-dimensional version of Proposition \ref{prop: bridge} can be proved using Lemma \ref{lemma: determinant 3d} instead of Lemma \ref{lemma: determinant 2d}.
 A corresponding paper is in preparation, \cite{GiGl21}.